 Faceted search-based mobile apps enable reps to reduce the number of errors they make when preparing quotes and project proposals, while concurrently giving the reps the ability to quickly and easily identify up-sell and cross-selling opportunities.

-Manufacturers are beginning to join other business sectors (Pharma, IT, etc.) that have already embraced mobile and cloud-based digital sales tools to help their teams sell more effectively and truly become trusted advisors.
+Manufacturers are beginning to join other business sectors (Pharma, IT, etc.) that have already embraced mobile and cloud-based tools to help their teams sell more effectively and truly become trusted advisors.

 However, the complexity of the HVAC and Plumbing offerings are driving sales people to become almost AI-like with the capability to sort and filter through complex products and improve the buying experience.